The Pitfalls of Playing the Stock Market: Why Index Funds Win Every Time

 Making one decision that led to more decisions

-I wrote a while back around 10 ways to overcome decision fatigue.
+I wrote a while back about 10 ways to overcome decision fatigue.
 I should heed my own advice.

 Holding individual stocks was not only likely going to be non-impactful on my total returns, but it was causing a heck of a lot of decisions that needed to be made.